lkilcher/TTMdata_June2014/README.md

 data is stored on
-the [MHK Data Repository](http://mhkdr.openei.org/), and this repository includes tools for downloading and processing the source data files stored there [[NREL 2015][ttmdata2015]].
+the [MHK Data Repository](http://mhkdr.openei.org/), and this repository includes tools for downloading and processing the source data files stored there [[NREL 2015][ttmdata2014]].

-This package requires [Python 2.7](https://docs.python.org/2/), and the [DOLfYN](https://lkilcher.github.io/dolfyn/) package.
+This repository requires [Python 2.7](https://docs.python.org/2/), and the [DOLfYN](https://lkilcher.github.io/dolfyn/) package.
 Assuming you have a functioning and up-to-date version of the former installed, the latter can be installed by doing:

     $ pip install dolfyn

-To download and process the data files:
+Once you have DOLfYN installed, you can download and process the data that this repository holds by simply doing:

-1. First, open a command prompt and navigate to the ADV directory, e.g.:

-        cd <this repo>/ADV/

-2. Then execute the 'pull data' script that is located there.
-This will download the collection of source data files (`*.vec`).
-It will take a while, depending on the speed of your internet connection.

-        python pull_data.py

-3. Now execute the 'process data' script.
-This will create a collection of processed data files for each source data file.
-These are the latest versions of the processed data files found in [the dataset][ttmdata2015].

-        python process_data.py
+    python setup_data.py

-More information on the source and processed data file formats can be found in the following section.
+This _will take some time_, and also about 8GB of hard disk space.
+It will first download the source data files (`TTM###_ADV*_June2014.vec`), then process those source files into several different versions of each source data file.

 Data File Info
 ------